ten7/contractor.ten7.com/_pages/01_admin.md

 ---
 layout: page
 permalink: /admin.html
-title:  Administrative Questions
+title:  Admin
-opener: Opener Text
+opener: Chapter 1 of 4
+back_title: Introduction
 ---

 - **Do I get any time off?
 When is TEN7 closed?**